 In brief, sex is the state of your genitalia (which is no longer entirely dictated by chromosomes).
 Gender is what you feel inside.

 At that moment, I realized that the sex and gender discrimination laws do not specify that they only protect people born one sex or another.

-I could see situations where the transgendered person would claim to be harassed, rejected or cat-called by male co-workers, and that becoming a sexual harassment case.
-(This has happened now.)
+I could see situations where the transgender person would claim to be harassed, rejected or cat-called by male co-workers, and that becoming a sexual harassment case.
+(Edit: This has happened now.)

-The relative population of transgendered people is small.
+The relative population of transgender people is small.
 But recent publicity regarding their civil rights has expanded the law.